keybase/client/go/chat/crypto_doc.md

 the use case for application-specific encrypted storage is much more limited than it used to be.
 It doesn't help much unless an attacker can read arbitrary files from your disk but can't run arbitrary code.
-That can happen, but it's a very specific scenario, and it probably leaks your decrypted files and messages even if it doesn't leak your keys.
+That can happen, but it's a very specific scenario, and it leaks your decrypted files even if it doesn't leak your keys.
 By comparison, throwing extra password prompts at the user is a major downside for everyone all the time, especially non-experts who don't know how to pick good passwords or manage them.

 Keybase's centralized model also makes it easier to recover from leaked signing keys, compared to PGP.
 Everyone checks for revocations in your signature chain